 Graduate students are considered to be making normal academic progress when a cumulative GPA of 3.0 or higher is maintained.
 Full- and part-time graduate students making normal academic progress must complete their degrees within the limits specified under Time Limitation in the Graduation Requirements-Graduate Programs section of this catalog.
 To maintain financial aid eligibility, students may have to meet additional requirements as described in the Financial Aid section of this catalog.
+Students receiving veterans benefits who fail to maintain the 3.0 cumulative GPA required for graduation in three consecutive semesters will have their benefits interrupted, and the VA office will be notified.

 Academic Probation.
 Academic probation carries a serious warning to the student that his/her scholastic record is unsatisfactory, and continued failure to improve this record will result in academic disqualification.
 Students on probation may also have restrictions imposed by the Deans regarding their programs of study.
 The following students will be placed on academic probation, with an appropriate notation made on the transcript:

-1. An undergraduate student whose cumulative ULV GPA falls below 2.0.

-2. A graduate student whose cumulative GPA falls below 3.0.
+- 1. An undergraduate student whose cumulative ULV GPA falls below 2.0. - 2.
+A graduate student whose cumulative GPA falls below 3.0.